vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

   name: release-name-kubernetes-dashboard-default
 ```

-There is already a lot you can see from this output.
+There is already a lot you can gather from this output.
 One thing you may ask is: why are there already objects created while I haven't even defined anything yet?
 That's because by default, HULL will render a 'default' set of RBAC objects which you can use and fine-tune for your application.
 The objects that are automatically created are:
 - a default ServiceAccount with name `<release-name>-<chart-name>-default` which is preconfigured for all pods as the `serviceAccountName` to use
-- a default Role with name `<release-name>-<chart-name>-default` which initially has no rules but you can add them as needed
+- a default Role with name `<release-name>-<chart-name>-default` which initially has no rules but you can easily add them as needed
 - a default RoleBinding with name `<release-name>-<chart-name>-default` that connects the `<release-name>-<chart-name>-default` Role with the `<release-name>-<chart-name>-default` ServiceAccount

-This is like a RBAC bootstrap you can build upon easily - but you may have different needs so if this setup does not fit your usecase, you can disable this default set of RBAC objects and specify different RBAC objects more tailored to your needs.
+This is like RBAC bootstraping which you can build upon easily - but you may have different needs so if this setup does not fit your usecase, you can disable this default set of RBAC objects and specify different RBAC objects more tailored to your needs.
 The investigation of options for RBAC configuration are the subject of an upcoming tutorial in this series.

 However, while using RBAC is the default with HULL you can also optionally turn off the rendering of RBAC objects all together if that is what you want (of course not recommended :) ).
 HULL offers the following chart global switch to opt out of RBAC and if `false` RBAC related objects will not be rendered anymore: